Netflix's password-sharing crackdown reels in subscribers as it raises prices for its premium plan | News Channel 3-12

 The apparent success of the password-sharing crackdown could now free management to focus on other ways to bring in more revenue, such as a low-priced option that includes advertising introduced a year ago.

-Netflix’s decision to open its service up to commercials hasn’t been a big boon yet, but Cheruvu believes that will change as advertisers realize that the personal information the company has gleaned from viewers’ entertainment tastes can help target their commercials at consumers most likely to buy their products in the same way internet powerhouses such as Google and Facebook have been doing for years.
+Netflix’s decision to open its service up to commercials hasn’t been a big boon yet.
+But Harding Loevner analyst Uday Cheruvu said he believes that will change as advertisers realize that the personal information the company has gleaned from viewers’ entertainment tastes can help target their commercials at consumers most likely to buy their products in the same way internet powerhouses such as Google and Facebook have been doing for years.
+Peters said during the video conference call that Netflix is already working with is ad partner, Microsoft, to target its commercials more precisely.

 “I think the advertising potential of Netflix is underappreciated,” Cheruvu said.
 “The audience engagement with the video advertising there could be multiple times stronger than a social media platform.”

-In the shareholder letter, Netflix said roughly 30% of its incoming subscribers are opting for the $7 plan with commercials, growth that is likely to attract more spending from advertisers
+In a shareholder letter, Netflix said roughly 30% of its incoming subscribers are opting for the $7 plan with commercials, growth that is likely to attract more spending from advertisers.
+The higher prices for Netflix’s premium plans also seems likely to divert more subscribers into the ad-supported option.

+“The ‘streamflation’ era is upon us, and consumers should expect to be hit with price hikes, password sharing limits, and enticed with ad supported options,” said Scott Purdy, U.S. media leader for KPMG.